-Tony Lang is a senior lecturer in the School of International Relations at the University of St. Andrews in Scotland.
-He also directs the Centre for Global Constitutionalism, which brings together scholars and policy analysts who specialize in international law.
+Tony Lang holds a Chair in International Political Theory in the School of International Relations at the University of St. Andrews in Scotland.
+He founded Centre for Global Constitutionalism, which brings together scholars and policy analysts who specialize in international law.

 Originally from Ohio, Tony became interested in peace issues after reading the U.S. Catholic Bishops' 1983 pastoral letter on nuclear weapons.
 He majored in philosophy and minored in peace studies as a Notre Dame undergraduate.

 "Peace studies at Notre Dame encouraged me to be creative in the kinds of questions I ask about war and violence," Tony says.